 Biomedical Signals and System with Lab (EBME 308/358): This class has also particularly caught my interest because of the way the professor said it would change my view of the world.
 He said that everything could be described as either a signal or a system, and that every signal is actually a sinusoid.
 I'm interested to delve more into that idea.
 The lab component is entirely Matlab based, but more in depth on plotting, and analysing signals specifically.

 Mechanical Manufacturing (EMAE 160): A great mix of hands on manufacturing and online designing, this class taught me how the basic manufacturing process occurs.
 Through the Think[Box] fabrication resources, I was able to built a simple hammer made of low grade steel, following design requirements and learning how to use heavy machinery, such as lathes and mills.
 It was definitely a steep learning curve, especially since we moved so fast, but it was interesting to make things that seemed so simple but were more complicated than face value.
 It was insightful to see the importance of measurement, and how messing up in one place can cause a chain reaction that can make your part incredibly off margins.
 On the designing aspect, I learned how to use the Solidworks application to create engineering drawings for parts and assemblies, as well as creating parts in detail through the program.
-I got CSWA certified through the class, and plan on becoming certified on a Professional level during my junior year in EMAE 290, Computer Aided Manufacturing.
+I got CSWA certified through the class!

 Mechanical Engineering Analysis (EMAE 350): This class explained the basis of many mechanical engineering problems, such as kinematic and statics problems.
 I learned the derivations of concepts such as Eigenvalues, Frobenius problems, and Fourier Series.
 This knowledge will be built upon in future classes as I learn the further application to specific engineering problems, specifically in classes like Strength of Materials and Statics.